deadlyvipers/dojo_rules/introduction.md

 Hi.
 This is Cari.
-Just introducing myself.
+My favorite codeschool path is PHP.